 The purposes of CSBG are to provide assistance to States and local communities working through a network of community action agencies and other neighborhood-based organizations, for the reduction of poverty, the revitalization of low-income communities, and the empowerment of low-income families and individuals in rural and urban areas to become fully self-sufficient (particularly families who are attempting to transition off public assistance).
 In order to accomplish this, a community advisory board establishes priorities based on community needs.
 Participation from low-income persons is part of this process.

-In December 2002, the Clark County Community Action Program transferred the Low-Income Home Energy Assistance Program (LIHEAP) to Clark Public Utilities (CPU).
 The Low-Income Home Energy Assistance Program provides grants for energy assistance to eligible customers.
+The program is administered by Clark Public Utilities (CPU).
 Call the CPU customer service line (available 24 hours a day, seven days a week) at (360) 992-3000 for more information.
 The automated appointment number is 1-866-861-6354.
 Customers who have gas, oil or another heating source should call their heating vendor to make payment arrangements until they can get an Energy Assistance appointment.

 Marriage License Fee Surcharge